 Are Centipedes Dangerous?
 What Homeowners Need to Know

-Finding a centipede scurrying across your bathroom floor can be startling.
-With their many legs and quick movements, it’s natural to wonder: are centipedes dangerous?
-The short answer is that most centipedes you’ll encounter in your home pose little threat to you or your family.
+Finding a centipede on your bathroom floor can be startling.
+With their many legs and quick moves, you may wonder: are centipedes dangerous?
+For most homes, the answer is no. House centipedes pose little threat to you or your family.

-I’ve been a licensed pest control technician for five years, working alongside my family at Better Termite & Pest Control.
-Our company has served the DC metro area for over 57 years, and I’ve personally helped hundreds of homeowners deal with centipede concerns.
-In this guide, I’ll share what I’ve learned about centipede risks and when you should actually be worried.
+I’ve worked as a pest control tech for five years at Better Termite & Pest Control, our family business.
+We’ve served the DC metro area for over 57 years.
+I’ve helped hundreds of homeowners with centipede concerns.
+In this guide, I’ll cover centipede risks and when you should take action.

 House Centipedes: The Most Common Indoor Species

-The house centipede (Scutigera coleoptrata) is what most homeowners encounter.
-These yellowish-grey creatures with 15 pairs of long, banded legs look alarming but are relatively harmless.
-According to Penn State Extension, house centipedes produce only enough venom to subdue their insect prey.
+The house centipede (Scutigera coleoptrata) is what most homeowners see.
+These yellowish-grey bugs have 15 pairs of long, banded legs.
+They look scary but are mostly harmless.
+Penn State Extension notes that their venom is only strong enough to kill small insects.

-House centipedes rarely bite humans.
-When they do, it’s typically because they’ve been accidentally trapped against skin—like when you put on a shoe they’ve crawled into.
-The bite feels similar to a bee sting and usually resolves within a day or two.
+House centipedes rarely bite people.
+When they do, it’s because they got trapped against skin.
+You might put on a shoe one crawled into.
+The bite feels like a bee sting and goes away in a day or two.

 Giant Centipedes: A Different Story

-Larger centipede species, like the giant desert centipede found in the Southwest, can deliver more painful bites.
-These centipedes can reach 8-10 inches long and are more aggressive.
-However, they’re not common in the Virginia, Maryland, or DC area.
+Larger species like the giant desert centipede in the Southwest can give more painful bites.
+These grow 8 to 10 inches long and are more aggressive.
+They are rare in Virginia, Maryland, and DC.

-Centipedes do have the ability to bite.
-They use modified front legs called forcipules to inject venom into their prey.
-However, several factors make centipede bites uncommon for humans.
+Centipedes can bite.
+They use their front legs to inject venom into prey.
+But bites on people are uncommon.

-• The centipede feels trapped with no escape route
+• The centipede feels trapped with no way out

-• The centipede is large enough to pierce human skin
+• The centipede is big enough to break human skin

-A study published in the NCBI Bookshelf on Centipede Envenomation found that between 1979 and 2001, only six deaths in the United States were attributed to centipede bites.
-This extremely low number shows how rarely centipede encounters result in serious harm.
+A study on the NCBI Bookshelf found that from 1979 to 2001, only six deaths in the U.S. were linked to centipede bites.
+Serious harm from bites is very rare.

 What a Centipede Bite Feels Like